-Air Canada recognizes that we must do our part to minimize our environmental footprint.
-We are committed to a net-zero emissions goal from all global operations by 2050 by continuing to leave less and do more.
-Explore how we’re flying towards a greener future.
+Air Canada recognizes that it must do its part to reduce its environmental footprint.
+Air Canada is committed to working towards its ambitious net-zero greenhouse gas emissions goal from all global operations by 2050 and to continue to leave less and do more.

 Air Canada takes great pride in being a global airline.
 With that, however, comes global responsibilities and people rightly look to us to help solve the challenges facing our planet.